d8corp/innet-server/README.md

 The elements define Open API Schema.
 You can create Open API documentation without implementation of this.
-It helps to define API contracts before start implementation on backend and frontend side.
+It helps to define API contracts before start implementation on backend and frontend sides.

 [← back](#abstract)